neu-se/CS4530-Spring-2024/Assignments/revised-project-plan.md

 ## Submission
 Your revised project plan should be submitted as a single PDF on Canvas under the assignment "Revised Project Plan."
 Each team submits a single document.
+Make sure that your team number is added to the title of the document.
 This assignment is due Feb 28 at 11am.

 ## Grading